 There are many options to choose from in Denali National Park like Igloo Creek, Riley Creek, or Teklanika.
 The Savage River Campground has to be the best one for families to bunk down in.
 The fact is that there is really no bad camping in Denali and with many options for different experience levels you can always find something.
 However, based on reviews online we have found that Denali’s Savage River Campground is number one in our Top 5 Family Campgrounds in Alaska.
 This is because it is somewhat secluded but you are still within reach of common amenities like hiking trails and ranger resources.
 Not to mention you are able to see the crowning jewel of the park!

 The campground itself is located well within the park (mile marker 14), but it is still accessible by vehicle.
 Once at your campsite, you will have access to numerous trails right from the campground or within driving/shuttle distance.
 Not to mention that this easy access means that you can head to camp stores and food if you don’t feel like cooking after a long day on the trail.

-So enjoy your lack of cell service, gather round the campfire, and enjoy the peaceful sound of the water coursing down the river.
+So enjoy your lack of cell service, gather around the campfire, and enjoy the peaceful sound of the water coursing down the river.